puginator/powdered-final/README.md

 - The Svg files were not allowing me to properly change the color.
 This was solved by changing the colors outside of the project and then brought in.
 - Sadly this worked for all the static images but for hover effects I was not able to get the color change requested.
 - I was unable to get the swipe function to work on the mobile carousel.
+- realized I forgot the max width container on the body.